PickNikRobotics/beta_moveit_website/_posts/2018-10-25-gsoc-perception-pipeline.markdown

 media_link: /assets/images/gsoc-18/octomap.png
 description: Updates about the perception pipeline improvements from GSOC
 categories:
-- MoveIt!
+- MoveIt
 - ROS
 ---

 Submitted by: Ridhwan Luthra, Cluster Innovation Centre

-Over the summer, Open Source Robotics Foundation (OSRF) and PickNik Robotics teamed up to mentor a Google Summer of Code (GSoC) student, Ridhwan Luthra, while he made meaningful contributions to MoveIt!.
-Ridhwan worked with Michael ‘v4hn’ Görner and Michael Lautman to produce two new tutorials demonstrating the perception and manipulation capabilities available in MoveIt!.
+Over the summer, Open Source Robotics Foundation (OSRF) and PickNik Robotics teamed up to mentor a Google Summer of Code (GSoC) student, Ridhwan Luthra, while he made meaningful contributions to MoveIt.
+Ridhwan worked with Michael ‘v4hn’ Görner and Michael Lautman to produce two new tutorials demonstrating the perception and manipulation capabilities available in MoveIt.

 Ridhwan’s  work focused on developing tutorials for [Perception Pipeline with Octomaps](https://ros-planning.github.io/moveit_tutorials/doc/perception_pipeline/perception_pipeline_tutorial.html) as well as the [Pick and Place Pipeline](https://ros-planning.github.io/moveit_tutorials/doc/pick_place/pick_place_tutorial.html).
 Ridhwan also  made significant progress towards generalizing a grasp generation package to incorporate into a grasping tutorial.
 This work is still continuing outside the scope of GSOC.

 ### Perception Pipeline with Octomaps
-While developing the [perception pipeline tutorial](https://ros-planning.github.io/moveit_tutorials/doc/perception_pipeline/perception_pipeline_tutorial.html), Ridhwan identified and fixed a common race condition that was triggered by the way that MoveIt! was maintaining and updating octomaps.
+While developing the [perception pipeline tutorial](https://ros-planning.github.io/moveit_tutorials/doc/perception_pipeline/perception_pipeline_tutorial.html), Ridhwan identified and fixed a common race condition that was triggered by the way that MoveIt was maintaining and updating octomaps.
 This was accomplished by adding a parameter that allows users to configure the maximum rate at which the octomap is updated.

-The animation below shows MoveIt! using an octomap to perform collision avoidance.
+The animation below shows MoveIt using an octomap to perform collision avoidance.

 [<img src="{{ site.url }}/assets/images/gsoc-18/obstacle_avoidance.gif" width="500" style="margin-right:20px"/>]({{ site.url }}/assets/images/gsoc-18/obstacle_avoidance.gif)